-The Graduate School of Biomedical Sciences in conjunction with the Long School of Medicine offers an M.D./Ph.D. degree.
-Students interested in the Biology of Aging may perform research for thesis work within the Biology of Aging Discipline.
+The Graduate School of Biomedical Sciences in conjunction with the Long School of Medicine offers an MD/PhD degree through the NIH-designated South Texas Medical Scientist Training Program (STX-MSTP).
+MSTP students may pursue their PhD in the Biology of Aging discipline of the Integrated Biomedical Sciences PhD.

-Students will select their laboratory rotations, their graduate program affiliation and their supervising professors from an outstanding array of distinguished members of the graduate faculty derived from both the Medical and Graduate Schools with the advice and approval of the Director and the M.D./Ph.D.
-Program Advisory Committee.
+With guidance from program leaderships, students will select their laboratory rotations, graduate discipline, and eventually, their supervising professors from an outstanding array of distinguished members of the graduate faculty derived from both the Medical and Graduate Schools.

 Financial support includes a stipend of $30,000/year throughout enrollment, plus the yearly cost of tuition, fees, and fringe benefits.